dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 That said, the `GetCurrent` method on the Factory you are talking about is what I call a *Provider*.
 Where a factory always creates a new one, a Provider provides you with an existing instance (where it might create it on the fly when it is requested for the first time).
 Application code can just call `provider.GetInstance()` and it is up to the infrastructure to decide whether or not a new instance is created or not.
 Typically, this means that the infrastructure manages the scope in which code runs.
 For instance, when you wish to run validations of a command in parallel, this is something you can manage in the decorator, where the creation of each validator is done on its own thread, where the resolve is wrapped in its own scope.
 The results can be merged back to a single result.

 If you are having trouble to figure out how to do this with Simple Injector, while using the command/handler and query/handlers designs that I talked about in the past on this blog, feel free to post a question to [this GitHub repository](https://github.com/dotnetjunkie/solidservices/issues/new).
 This is the place to have these kinds of architectural discussions.
 GitHub makes it much easier to show some code.
 Without discussing some actual code, chances are high that we are simply talking about different things and don't understand each other.

----
-#### Dan - 17 July 17

-No, I understand the whole decorator thing and am already using/loving it.
-I'd rather not create a bunch of classes for each individual validation as that could get greatly tedious if you have dozens of them.
-Each individual validation that needs database access can't join the current context.
-If they did, it would crash.
-They need their own separate instance of DbContext since it is all running multi-threaded.
-I'm guessing you are proposing any validations that have to access the database need to be their own class so they get their own instance of `DbContext`?
-I suppose you could do that, but I'd rather have my validation of a command all together if possible, though my decorator does allow multile IValidators.

-I was just saying that you don't want to manage `DbContext` in a decorator itself since there is no guarantee a command would use it or even create a `TransactionScope` or something.
-The command itself should deal with that since it knows what is going to happen.

-Wouldn't it be better to just have the command take your `IDbContext` or whatever that is Scoped and then any supporting classes that work with the "Current" would inject that same interface while all the others would inject the Factory to create a new one?